-The Town of Poughkeepsie Police Department’s Traffic Enforcement Division is under the command of Captain Ronald J. Spero Jr. and is comprised of a Sergeant , four Police Officers and one civilian employee.
+The Town of Poughkeepsie Police Department’s Traffic Enforcement Division is under the command of Captain Kevin Faber and is comprised of a Sergeant , two Police Officers and one civilian employee.
 The main goal of the Traffic Enforcement Division is to help reduce the number of motor vehicle and pedestrian accidents and make the Town of Poughkeepsie roads and highways safer.
 This is primarily accomplished by education and enforcement of the Vehicle and Traffic laws of the State of New York and the Town of Poughkeepsie.

 The Traffic Enforcement Division maintains a computer database on auto accidents in the Town.
 These statistics are used to determine where Traffic Officers are deployed.